MihailRis/VoxelEngine-Cpp/doc/en/entity-properties.md

 Determines how the physics engine will work with it.

+- *static* - static body.
+No physics calculation, no velocity.
 - *dynamic* - default type.
 The physics engine calculates movement and collisions.
 - *kinematic* - only movement is calculated, without collisions.